nengoxx/ai-stuff/realtime_conversation/README.md

 To use remotely, I set up a Tailscale VPN + Fennec(firefox fork) on android, with the flag 'media.devices.insecure.enabled' set to True.
 Obviously, setting up SSL with a reverse proxy would be the better option.

+## Minimizing Latency

+Tailscale can use relay servers instead of direct connections, in which case you might want to set some rules on your server's firewall for outgoing connections: [[https://tailscale.com/kb/1082/firewall-ports?q=41641%3A](What firewall ports should I open to use Tailscale?)]

 ## Web Search

 To add web search functionality, follow the steps to install Searxng on docker: